Accommodations and Services

 Employees and Visitors seeking accommodations can make requests at any time.

-Employees with qualified disabilities (according to the Americans with Disabilities Act) can begin the request process by completing the Accommodation Request Form and return it to the Office of Access and Equity.
+Employees with qualified disabilities (according to the Americans with Disabilities Act) can begin the request process by completing the Accommodation Request Form and return it to the Office of Access Compliance and Education.
 Once the form is submitted, the ADA Coordinator will usually schedule an in-person or phone meeting to identify which accommodations will be most appropriate.
 During this meeting, it may be determined that additional documentation from your physician may be required.

 Visitors seeking accessible transportation options for their campus visit should contact the Visitor Center.
 For all other accommodation requests, contact the ADA Coordinator or the office sponsoring the event you plan to attend to arrange appropriate accommodations.